creold/illustrator-scripts/README.md

 * *Thank you for such wonderful scripts* — Oleg Zybailov
 * *Very powerful and user-friendly, cover a lot of gaps* — Egor Chistyakov
 * *I'm a big fan of your scripts.
 Absolutely amazing work* — David Nightingale
+* *You are the best ever script editor.
+All scripts are amazing and useful for designers and time saver.
+Thank you for your supporting* — Tuan Hijas Musaffer

 Don't forget sharing link with a friend 🙂